-(o) (n) "Employee" means:
+(o) "Employee" means:

-- (i) an individual who is considered an employee under the Income Tax Act (i.e. for whom income tax, employment insurance and Canada Pension Plan deductions must be made at source); - (ii) an individual who works full-time for the Corporation or an Affiliate, providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or an Affiliate over the details and methods of work as an employee of the Corporation or an Affiliate, but for whom income tax deductions are not made at source; or - (iii) an individual who works for the Corporation or an Affiliate, on a continuing and regular basis for a minimum amount of time per week, providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or an Affiliate over the details and methods of work as an employee of the Corporation or an Affiliate, but for whom income tax deductions are not made at source; - (p) "Exchange Hold Period" means a four-month resale restriction imposed by the Exchange, which for greater certainty, as of the date hereof has the meaning assigned by Policy 1.1 of the policies of the Exchange; - (q) (p) "Exchange" means the TSX Venture Exchange or any successor stock exchange; - (r) "Fair Market Value" means-where the Shares are listed for trading on a stock exchange or over the counter market, the last closing, with respect to any particular date, the volume weighted average trading price of the Shares before the Date of Grant on the TSXV for the five trading days immediately preceding the relevant date (or on any such other stock exchange or over the counter market, inter-dealer quotation network or other organized trading facility on which is the principal trading Shares trade or are quoted from time to time).
-If the Shares are suspended from trading or have not traded on the TSXV or another stock exchange, inter-dealer quotation network or other organized trading facility for an extended period, the Fair Market Value will be the fair market forvalue of the Shares, as may be determined for such purpose by the Committee, provided that, so long as the Shares are listed only on the Exchange the "fair market value" shall not be lower than the last closing price of the Shares before the Date of GrantBoard in its sole discretion acting in good faith;
+- (i) an individual who is considered an employee under the Income Tax Act (i.e. for whom income tax, employment insurance and Canada Pension Plan deductions must be made at source); - (ii) an individual who works full-time for the Corporation or an Affiliate, providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or an Affiliate over the details and methods of work as an employee of the Corporation or an Affiliate, but for whom income tax deductions are not made at source; or - (iii) an individual who works for the Corporation or an Affiliate, on a continuing and regular basis for a minimum amount of time per week, providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or an Affiliate over the details and methods of work as an employee of the Corporation or an Affiliate, but for whom income tax deductions are not made at source; - (p) "Exchange Hold Period" means a four-month resale restriction imposed by the Exchange, which for greater certainty, as of the date hereof has the meaning assigned by Policy 1.1 of the policies of the Exchange; - (q) "Exchange" means the TSX Venture Exchange or any successor stock exchange; - (r) "Fair Market Value" means, with respect to any particular date, the volume weighted average trading price of the Shares on the TSXV for the five trading days immediately preceding the relevant date (or on any such other stock exchange, inter-dealer quotation network or other organized trading facility on which the Shares trade or are quoted from time to time).
+If the Shares are suspended from trading or have not traded on the TSXV or another stock exchange, inter-dealer quotation network or other organized trading facility for an extended period, the Fair Market Value will be the fair market value of the Shares as determined by the Board in its sole discretion acting in good faith; - (s) "Guardian" means the guardian, if any, appointed for an Optionee; - (t) "Insider" if used in relation to the Corporation means: - (i) a director or an officer of the Corporation; - (ii) a director or an officer of a Company (as defined in Exchange Policy 1.1) that is itself an Insider or a subsidiary of the Corporation;